 - Krang Suri Falls

-The Krang Suri falls is small but trust us, you wouldn’t have ever seen something like this ever!
+The Krang Suri falls are small but trust us, you wouldn’t have ever seen something like this ever!
 The waterfall is tucked away near Jowai, about an hour northeast of Dawki and about three hours southeast of Shillong in the West Jaintia Hills.
-There would probably be a hiking of 20 minutes before you finally reach it.
+There would probably be hiking of 20 minutes before you finally reach it.
 There’s an entry ticket for 50 rupees.
-Moreover, you are allowed swimming too- with a life jacket of-course!
+Moreover, you are allowed to swim too- with a life jacket of-course!

 - Mawphlang Sacred Forest